mmgen/MMGenLive/README.md

 # MMGenLive

-MMGenLive is a fully functional Linux system on a USB stick with the [MMGen online/offline Bitcoin wallet][6] and related programs preinstalled.
+MMGenLive is a fully functional Linux system on a USB stick with the [MMGen online/offline Bitcoin wallet][6], Bitcoin Core and related programs preinstalled.

+***MMGenLive is also an easy way to set up and run a full node, whether you choose to use the MMGen wallet or not.***

 MMGenLive gives you, out of the box: